Hours and Appointments

 If you have an urgent medical or emotional problem, or are so directed by the on-call provider, you may receive care at the UVa Hospital Emergency Room.

 Student Health is just off Central Grounds, on Jefferson Park Avenue between Monroe Lane and Brandon Avenue.
 Parking is extremely limited, and both the green and blue bus lines serve the building.
 You may park in one of the designated patient spaces in the U-5 Lot to the south of the building.
 These spaces are marked "SH".
 Map

 Student Health has an automated parking registration system.
-There are two locations where students can register their vehicles: Front Desk Lobby and LNEC-Health Promotion Lobby.
+There are two locations where students can register their vehicles: Front Desk Lobby and SDAC-Health Promotion Lobby.

-Please be advised that patients or clients are limited to 2 hours in the Student Health spaces and violators will be ticketed or towed.
+Please be advised that patients or clients are limited to two hours in the Student Health spaces and violators will be ticketed or towed.

 Handicapped parking is available on the Monroe Lane side for students with permits.
 If you have an injury or temporary disability, you may ask your care provider to authorize a temporary handicapped permit.